-The UC is actively involved both in the centre’s quality policy and its hospital establishment project.
+The User’s Committee is actively involved both in the centre’s quality policy and its hospital establishment project.

-The list of UC members and contact information for user representatives can be consulted by clicking here.
-Furthermore, you can call directly upon a user representative, who can, in particular, accompany you during mediation.
+The list of UC members and contact information for user representatives are available by clicking here.
+Furthermore, you can directly call upon a user representative who can, among other assistance, accompany you during mediation.

 Processing of your personal data